ssdorsey/peace-machine/process-notes/ConceptNote.md

 * Arrest/violence against journalists
 * Closure/limiting distribution of media organization
+* Serkant: Discriminating against opposition media organizations in state ads, in press conferences etc.
+* Serkant: Imposing broadcast bans on various issues that government sees as sensitive

 * Charging individuals with blasphemy
 * Passing new laws that ban the criticism of government or religion